Drexel2k/raspiFM/docs/Development.md

 - 9. Command Palette -> Python: Create Environment
 - 10. Create venv environement, select to install requirements
 - 11. Command Palette -> Python: Create Terminal
+- 12. Take PyQt6 from the lib (see 7b) or install from source (see 7c)
-- 12. If you have chosen 7b, install the wheel from [libs](/libs):
+  - from 7b) If you have chosen 7b, install the wheel from [libs](/libs):
-  - x64: `pip install ~/raspifm_repo/libs/PyQt6-6.6.1-cp38-abi3-manylinux_2_28_x86_64.whl` (built with Qt 6.2.4)
+    - x64: `pip install ~/raspifm_repo/libs/PyQt6-6.8.1-cp39-abi3-manylinux_2_28_x86_64.whl` (built with Qt 6.8.3)
-  - arm64: `pip install ~/raspifm_repo/libs/PyQt6-6.6.1-cp38-abi3-manylinux_2_28_aarch64.whl` (built with Qt 6.2.4)
+    - arm64: `pip install ~/raspifm_repo/libs/PyQt6-6.8.1-cp39-abi3-manylinux_2_28_aarch64.whl` (built with Qt 6.8.3)
-- 13. If you have chosen 4c:
+  - from 7c) If you have chosen 7c:
-  - Download source from https://pypi.org/project/PyQt6/#files, extract with `tar -xzf PyQt6-6.6.1.tar.gz` e.g.
+    - Download source with same or higher version from https://pypi.org/project/PyQt6/#files, extract with `tar -xzf pyqt6-6.8.1.tar.gz`, change to directory: `cd /path/to/pyqt6-6.8.1` e.g.
     - Install sip tools: `pip install PyQt-builder`
-  - Add path to qmake directory to path environment variable: `export PATH="$PATH:/usr/lib/qt6/bin"` (not required on Ubuntu)
+    - Add path to qmake directory from the Qt installation to path environment variable: `export PATH="$PATH:/home/raspifm/Qt/6.8.3-aarch64/bin"` e.g., make sure that the qmake in this path is used and not another from a system path e.g., remove the directory from the path if required.
+But this shouldn't be the case in an active venv.
-  - Change terminal directory to the path of tthe source: `cd /path/to/extraded/archive/PyQt6-6.6.1`
-  - Build wheel from the source: `sip-wheel --confirm-license --verbose --qmake-setting 'QMAKE_LIBS_LIBATOMIC = -latomic'`, this takes some hours on Raspberry
+    - Build wheel from the source: `sip-wheel --confirm-license --verbose`, this takes some hours on Raspberry
-  - Install the wheel: `pip install ./PyQt6-6.6.1-cp38-abi3-manylinux_2_28_x86_64.whl` or whatever the outputfile is called
+    - Install the wheel: `pip install ./PyQt6-6.8.3-cp39-abi3-manylinux_2_28_aarch64.whl` e.g.

 ## Requirements for Spotify Connect for Raspberry Pi OS/Linux
 To use the Spotify conncet feature, spotifyd needs to be installed.
 Unfortunetally, spotifyd delivers only 32 bit binaries,